 Here is current FOX34 VIPIR:

-A severe thunderstorm watch is in effect until 10 p.m. for Lubbock and roughly the southeastern half of our area.
-Scattered storms will bring the risk of large hail and damaging wind.
+update 3:56 p.m. - A severe thunderstorm watch is in place for Lubbock and much of the South Plains until Midnight.
 The watch includes areas in green below:

 Storms today will be capable for producing large hail and damaging wind, with the most intense storms capable of 2" hail and 70mph wind.
 Storms are quickly developing right now.

 We expect some severe thunderstorms to spread from west to east across the area late this afternoon into this evening.
 Some of the more intense storms will be capable for producing 2"-diameter hail and 60mph gusts.
 Heavy rain will also be likely, since there is a lot of humidity in place.